littermap/littermap/README.md

 ## Development

-To see list of available scripts:
+Build and then watch source files for changes to trigger a rebuild:

-- `yarn run`
+- `yarn watch`

 ### Dependencies